EFTEMj/EFTEMj/README.md

 # EFTEMj

-Processing of Energy Filtering TEM images with ImageJ
+Processing of Energy Filtering TEM images with ImageJ (Fiji)

 ## What is EFTEMj?

-EFTEMj is a plugin for [ImageJ][ij] that combines a drift correction and a flexible elemental mapping routine.
+EFTEMj is a plugin for [Fiji][fiji] that combines a drift correction and a flexible elemental mapping routine.
 It has been created in 2009 as a part of a diploma thesis.
 The current version is missing some elemental mapping features, but it is extended by tools for spacialy resolved electron energy loss spectroscopy (SR-EELS).
 SR-EELS is the main subject of my PhD thesis.

 ## LICENSING

 EFTEMj is distributed under a Simplified BSD License; for the full text of the license, see [LICENSE.txt](https://github.com/EFTEMj/EFTEMj/blob/master/LICENSE.txt).

-## Why do we use ImageJ?
+## Why do we use Fiji (ImageJ)?

-ImageJ is an open source image processing program and one can access the full source code.
+[ImageJ][ij] is an open source image processing program and one can access the full source code.
 Further advantages of ImageJ are the support for a wide range of file formats, the easy to learn macro language and the possibility to write complex plugins with Java.
+[Fiji][fiji] is a package that contains ImageJ and lots of plugins.
+The main feature of Fiji is the [automatic update function][updater].

 ## Drift correction